moshe-connectio/car-template-demo/WEBHOOK_DOCS.md

 ### Update Action
 - `vehicleId` (uuid) - The vehicle ID to update
 - At least one field in `data` object to update

+### Upsert Action
+- `crmid` (text) - The CRM ID to identify the vehicle
+- All required fields from Create Action (slug, title, brand, model, year, price, is_published) - only needed if creating new vehicle

 ---